CityofToronto/bdit_congestion/congestion_grid/readMe.md

 ## Partition segments
+Check out this [notebook](segment_partition.ipynb) for code and result comparison for the following methods.

 ### Greedy Partitioning

 Add next link to a partition until the parition reaches 200m.
 If the last segment is shorter than 100m, add it to the previous partition.

 ### Best Group

-Produces groups of all possible combination of partitions, select the one partition with less error.
+[Produces groups of all possible combination of partitions](best_group_partition.py), select the one partition with less error.
 Since this method is very computatively expensive, we only used it for segments that produces less than 15 million combinations.

 ### Simulated Annealing

 For segments that do not qualify for using the best group partitioning, they uses the simulated annealing method.
 Instead of finding all the possible combination, simulated annealing find the optimal "state" from a certain number of iterations.
-Check out this notebook for a more in depth explaination and examples.
+Check out this [notebook](simulated_annealing.ipynb) for a more in depth explaination and examples.